 Reptiles encompass a range of animals that include turtles, lizards, and snakes.
 Twenty-five species of reptiles inhabit the Santa Monica Mountains.
 They inhabit a variety of habitats, including chaparral, coastal sage scrub, grasslands, oak woodlands, and riparian areas.

 Reptiles are referred to as "cold-blooded" (or ectothermic) animals because they cannot maintain their body heat.
 Instead, they rely on gathering and losing heat from the environment.
 On nice, warm days in the Santa Monica Mountains, a variety of reptiles, including Western fence lizards, side-blotched lizards, and Coastal whiptails, can be seen sunning on rocks or in the middle of dirt trails.
+You might even encounter a rarely-seen horned lizard.
 An advantage of being "cold-blooded" is that it allows reptiles to survive on much less food than "warm-blooded" animals such as mammals and birds that need to burn much of their food for warmth.

 Most reptiles are oviparous (egg-laying), although some are also capable of giving live birth.
 The southern Pacific rattlesnake is the only reptile in the Santa Monica Mountains that gives birth to live young.